nnallure/PortfolioWebsite/README.md

 # Portfolio Website

 Welcome to the GitHub repository for my personal portfolio website.
-This site is designed to showcase my skills, work experience, and background as a analyst.
+This site is designed to showcase my skills, work experience, and background as a data analyst.
 You can view the deployed website at [nikithanallure.me](https://nikithanallure.me).

 ## About the Website